 As my daily moisturizer, I use Rosehip Oil.
 To my Rosehip Oil, I add a few drops of essential oils.
 Typically it is lavender, frankincense, or lemon.

-I’ve found that using these natural oils have been keeping my wrinkles at bay and I’m not spending a ton of money on moisturizers like I used to.
+I’m also really happy that I’m not spending a ton of money on moisturizers like I used to.